Thirumamagal-rpx/Pramati/Training/salesforce.md

 - The Kanban view displays a visual summary for a selection of records.
 - By seeing all your records at once, you can more effectively monitor your work and keep deals moving forward.

+## Building a simple workflow:

+## Visualforce page:

+- can change the default action of some standard buttons.